raiden-network/raiden/docs/Overview-And-Guide.rst

 ---------------

 * You need to make sure that your system has `solc`, the ethereum solidity compiler installed.
 Refer to `its documentation <http://solidity.readthedocs.io/en/latest/installing-solidity.html>`_ for the installation steps.
-* You will need to have the go-ethereum client installed in your system.
-Check `this link <https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum>`_ for instructions.
+* You will need to have an ethereum client installed in your system.
+   * Check `this link <https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum>`_ for instructions on the go-ethereum client.
+   * Check `this link <https://github.com/paritytech/parity#simple-one-line-installer-for-mac-and-ubuntu>`_ for instructions on the parity client.
 * You will also need to obtain the `system dependencies for pyethapp <https://github.com/ethereum/pyethapp/#installation-on-ubuntudebian>`_.